AWS RDS MySQL¶

 BinLogDiskUsage |

-Binary Log Disk Usage (MB) | Size of disk space occupied by binary logs.
+Binary Log Disk Usage (MB) | The amount of disk space occupied by binary logs.
 Binary logs are created if automatic backups are enabled for MySQL and MariaDB instances (including read replicas). | Bytes |

 BurstBalance |

-Burst Balance (Percentage) | Percentage of available General Purpose SSD (GP2) burst bucket I/O credits. | Percentage |
+Burst Balance (Percentage) | The percentage of I/O credits remaining in the burst bucket for General Purpose SSD (GP2) storage. | Percentage |

 CheckpointLag |

-Checkpoint Lag (Milliseconds) | Time since the last checkpoint.
+Checkpoint Lag (Milliseconds) | The time since the last checkpoint.
 Only applicable to RDS for PostgreSQL. | Milliseconds |

 ConnectionAttempts |

-Connection Attempts (Count) | Number of attempts made to connect to the instance, regardless of success. | Count |
+Connection Attempts (Count) | The number of attempts to connect to the instance, regardless of success. | Count |

 CPUUtilization |

-CPU Utilization (Percentage) | Percentage of CPU usage. | Percentage |
+CPU Utilization (Percentage) | The percentage of CPU usage. | Percentage |

 CPUCreditUsage |

-CPU Credit Usage (Count) | (T2 Instances) Number of CPU credits spent by the instance to maintain CPU usage.
-One CPU credit equals one vCPU running at 100% utilization for one minute or equivalent combinations of vCPU, utilization, and time.
-For example, you could have one vCPU running at 50% utilization for two minutes, or two vCPUs running at 25% utilization for two minutes.
-The CPU credit metric is only provided every five minutes.
-If you specify a time period greater than five minutes, use the Sum statistic instead of the Average statistic. |
+CPU Credit Usage (Count) | (T2 instances) The number of CPU credits spent by the instance to maintain CPU usage.
+One CPU credit equals one vCPU running at 100% utilization for one minute or an equivalent combination of vCPU, utilization, and time.
+For example, you can have one vCPU running at 50% utilization for two minutes, or two vCPUs running at 25% utilization for two minutes.
+CPU credit metrics are only available every five minutes.
+If you specify a period greater than five minutes, use the Sum statistic instead of the Average statistic. |

-Credits (vCPU Minutes) |
+Credits (vCPU minutes) |

 CPUCreditBalance |

-CPU Credit Balance (Count) | (T2 Instances) Number of CPU credits accumulated by the instance since launch.
-For T2 Standard, CPUCreditBalance also includes accumulated launch credits.
-After gaining credits, they accumulate in the credit balance; after spending credits, they are deducted from the credit balance.
+CPU Credit Balance (Count) | (T2 instances) The number of CPU credits accumulated by the instance since its launch.
+For T2 Standard, CPUCreditBalance also includes the accumulated launch credits.
+After credits are earned, they are added to the credit balance; after credits are spent, they are deducted from the credit balance.
 The credit balance has a maximum limit determined by the instance size.
-After reaching the limit, any newly gained credits are discarded.
-For T2 Standard, launch credits do not count towards the limit.
-The instance can spend credits in CPUCreditBalance to burst above the baseline CPU usage.
-During instance operation, credits in CPUCreditBalance do not expire.
-When the instance stops, CPUCreditBalance is not retained, and all accumulated credits are lost.
-The CPU credit metric is only provided every five minutes.
+After reaching the limit, any new credits earned are discarded.
+For T2 Standard, launch credits are not counted towards the limit.
+The instance can spend credits from the CPUCreditBalance to burst above the baseline CPU usage.
+Credits in the CPUCreditBalance do not expire while the instance is running.
+When the instance is stopped, the CPUCreditBalance is not retained, and all accumulated credits are lost.
+CPU credit metrics are only available every five minutes.
 Launch credits work the same way in Amazon RDS as they do in Amazon EC2.
 For more information, see Launch Credits in the Amazon Elastic Compute Cloud User Guide for Linux Instances. |

-Credits (vCPU Minutes) |
+Credits (vCPU minutes) |

 DatabaseConnections |

-Database Connections (Count) | Number of client network connections to the database instance.
-The number of database sessions may be higher than the metric value because the metric value does not include sessions that no longer have a network connection but have not yet been cleaned up by the database, sessions created by the database engine for its own purposes, sessions created by the parallel execution feature of the database engine, or sessions created by the task scheduler of the database engine.
-Amazon RDS connections. | Count |
+Database Connections (Count) | The number of client network connections to the database instance.
+The number of database sessions may be higher than the metric value because the metric value does not include the following: Sessions that no longer have a network connection but have not been cleaned up by the database Sessions created by the database engine for its own purposes Sessions created by the database engine's parallel execution feature Sessions created by the database engine's task scheduler Amazon RDS connections | Count |

 DiskQueueDepth |

-Queue Depth (Count) | Number of outstanding I/O (read/write requests) waiting to access the disk. | Count |
+Queue Depth (Count) | The number of outstanding I/O (read/write requests) waiting to access the disk. | Count |

 EBSByteBalance% |

-EBS Byte Balance (Percentage) | Percentage of throughput credits remaining in the RDS database burst bucket.
+EBS Byte Balance (Percentage) | The percentage of throughput credits remaining in the burst bucket for RDS database storage.
 This metric is only available for basic monitoring.
-The metric value is based on the throughput and IOPS of all volumes, including the root volume, rather than just the volumes containing the database files.
-To find instance sizes that support this metric, see the table of Default Optimized EBS Instances marked with an asterisk (*) in the Amazon EC2 User Guide for Linux Instances.
-The Sum statistic does not apply to this metric. |
+The metric value is based on the throughput and IOPS of all volumes, including the root volume, not just those containing database files.
+To find instance sizes that support this metric, see the Amazon EC2 User Guide for Linux Instances Default Optimized EBS Table for instance sizes marked with an asterisk (*).
+The Sum statistic is not applicable to this metric. |

 Percentage |